RequirementEngineering/ch-re-al169818EdgarReyes/SRS.md

 ## 1.5 Overview
 + Describes what the rest of the SRS contains
 + Explains how the SRS is organized

+This document contains the difficulties that the elementary school is going through because of the lack of a computer system that can help them have control over the register of employees and students that are part of the institution.
+It also displays the needs and wants of the stakeholders that were identified during the specification process.

+As for the next chapter, it contains a general view of the functionality of the product.
+It describes the requirements in a high-level way and it stablishes a connection for the technical requirements specification in the next chapter.

+The third chapter is written for stakeholders with more technical aknowledgement because it describes the functionality of the product in technical terms.

 # Overall Description
 + Describes the general factors that affect the product and it requirements.
 This section dos not state specific requirements.
 Instead, it provides background for those requirements.

 ## 2.1 Product perspective
 + This subsection of hte SRS should put the product into perspective with other related products.
   If the product is independent and totally self-contained, it should be so stated here.